moiot/gravity/docs/2.0/04-outputs-en.md

 username = ""
 password = ""
 port = 3306
+max-open = 20 # optional, max connections
+max-idle = 20 # optional, suggest to be the same as max-open

 #
 # The routing configuration of the target MySQL cluster. "*" is supported for `match-schema` and `match-table`.